NGC 5746: Characteristics

 As with the former, it has a box-shaped bulge that is actually a bar seen from one side and a currently modest star formation activity.

 Investigations with the help of the x-ray space telescope Chandra seemed to detect a large cloud of gas surrounding NGC 5746 that was thought to be remnant gas of its formation in the process of being accreted; however, later research has shown that cloud does not actually exist.

 Seen in the infrared, NGC 5746 also shows two pseudobulges, one nested within the other – that coincides with its central bar – as well as an inner ring with a radius of 9.1 kiloparsecs and a width of 1.6 kiloparsecs.

+Supernova

-One supernova has been observed in NGC 5746: SN 1983P (type Ia, mag.
+One supernova has been observed in NGC 5746: SN 1983P (Type Ia, mag.
 13) was discovered by Nunes, Pellegreni, et al. on 11 July 1983.